Rebuilding Libraries Affected by 2017 Natural Disasters

-After the devastation we have seen from Hurricanes Harvey, Irma, and Maria, we are going to dedicate our resources to hurricane-affected schools to rebuild their book collections.
+After the devastation we have seen from Hurricanes Harvey, Irma, and Maria, as well as the California wildfires, we are going to dedicate our resources to help disaster-affected schools rebuild their book collections.

 To be eligible for a 2017 Disaster Relief Initiative grant from the Laura Bush Foundation for America’s Libraries, the applying school must meet the following criteria (also see our FAQs below):

-The school must have sustained damage to the library during Hurricane Harvey, Irma or Maria.
+The school must have sustained damage to the library during Hurricane Harvey, Irma or Maria or the California wildfires.
 This list will be updated as other storms and natural disasters arise in 2017.

 Dedicated School Library